-Auto Accident Injuries Can Be Catastrophic
+Auto Accident Injuries In New Mexico Can Be Catastrophic

-You or a loved one can suffer life-altering injuries in a car accident that can cause chronic pain and require expensive, long-term medical treatments.
+You or a loved one can suffer life-altering injuries in a New Mexico car accident that can cause chronic pain and require expensive, long-term medical treatments.
 You may have difficulty taking care of your basic day-to-day needs and be unable to work while you are recovering—if you do not become permanently disabled.
 Common injuries you could suffer include:

 - Broken bones and fractures